SafeMedicationNameSelection/Keystroke_Disambiguation/README.md

 # Keystroke Disambiguation

+## What is keystroke disambiguation for drug product and medication names?

+Keystroke disambiguation is the process of typing one character at a time as a method of searching over a namespace to find and select a single drug product or medication name.
+As each new character is entered the search is focused towards a smaller and smaller group of possible candidate names until finally enough characters are typed in to arrive at only one name.
+This process simply removes drug product and medication ambiguity keystroke by keystroke.

+Unfortunately, many medication errors, including some that have led to harm and death, have involved inadequate keystroke disambiguation.

+To minimize the risk of more of this type of medication error, since 2019 the Institute for Safe Medication Practices has recommended the entry of a minimum of the first five characters of a drug name (unless the name has fewer than five letters) during keystroke searches.

+This repository provides software scripts and results for studies of keystroke disambiguation for drug product and medication names.

 ## Problems Keeping Drug Product and Medication Names Straight

 For approved drug products, our drug product and medication namespace is a crowded, confusing, constantly changing mashup.
 Here is a quick tour through some of the many issues that pertain to keeping the names straight and selecting the correct drug product.